Keyboard shortcuts

 Then run:

-$ sncast --account myuser \
+$ sncast --account my_account \

 declare \

---contract-name SimpleBalance
+--contract-name HelloSncast

 📝 Note Contract name is a part after the mod keyword in your contract file.
 It may differ from package name defined in Scarb.toml file.

-📝 Note In the above example we supply sncast with --account and --url flags.
+📝 Note In the above example we supply sncast with --account and --network flags.
 If snfoundry.toml is present, and has the properties set, values provided using these flags will override values from snfoundry.toml.
 Learn more about snfoundry.toml configuration here.

 💡 Info Max fee will be automatically computed if --max-fee <MAX_FEE> is not passed.